sarkadava/MotionTrackingPipeline_Workshop_ZAS2025/README.md

 ## Troubleshooting

 Unfortunately, there are many things on the way that can go wrong - for many reasons.
 Yes, technology can be too stubborn.
-While it is impossible to cover all of them, here are the most common
+While it is impossible to cover all of them, here are the most common errors you may encounter.

 ### *pip: command not found*